Welcome to today's edition of the Rush 24-7 podcast.

 When has that been an issue of any prominence recently?

-You know that that what what that's that's long ago.
+You know, that's long ago.

-What I saw was CNN trying to make our guys out to be a bunch of racist bigots who are in favor of slavery and they were being tricked up into trying to admit it.
+What I saw was CNN trying to make our guys out to be a bunch of racist bigots who are in favor of slavery, and they were being tricked up into trying to admit it.

 And so they get gold stars for not falling into the trap.